mo-sangha/book/chapters/2.typ

 When, through effortlessness, emotions become lighter and coarse thinking has ceased fusing the mind, there are more aspects of experience being exposed.
 Particularly the subjective sense of "the one who is thinking," which is like an emotion yet even more subtle.
-This is what's considered the 7th egoic consciousness, or conditioned self, the watcher, the witness, and many other names.
+This is what's considered the seventh egoic consciousness, or conditioned self, the watcher, the witness, and many other names.

 // TODO: The quote here is quoting another work.